 The village origins probably pre date the Roman occupation and archeological evidence has been found of occupation in both Roman and Anglo-Saxon times, while the church of St. Giles dates from the late 12 Century.

-The village has a Church of England Primary School, with over 100 pupils, a Post Office and Stores, two Pub/Restaurants, a full service garage plus numerous small to medium businesses located within the village and at two light industrial parks.
+The village has a Church of England Primary School, with over 100 pupils, a Post Office and Stores, a Pub/Restaurant, a full service garage plus numerous small to medium businesses located within the village and at two light industrial parks.
 The Parish Council supports a recreation ground at Rack End and two children's playgrounds, at Rack End and Windrush Way

 Standlake is surrounded by numerous artificial lakes dug for the commercial extraction of gravel.
 Many are now stocked with fish and popular with anglers; others are used for aquatic sports such as windsurfing.